WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: Experiments

 \subsection{Performance Evaluation}

-In this work, we select four representative PHY actions: beam prediction, pilot-based channel estimation, channel interpolation and channel prediction, which together span the whole CSI pipeline from acquisition to utilization and underpin reliable network connectivity, providing a comprehensive test bed for our framework.
+In this work, we select {five representative PHY actions: beam prediction (BP), pilot-based channel estimation (CE), channel interpolation (CI), channel prediction (CP), and wireless localization (WL), which together span the whole CSI pipeline from acquisition to utilization and underpin not only reliable network connectivity but also precise spatial localization}, providing a comprehensive test bed for our framework. {In practical networks, varying operating frequencies (e.g., mmWave and sub-6 GHz) and scenario properties necessitate distinct algorithmic paradigms, such as compressive sensing for sparse channels or dense denoising for rich multipath environments.
+Therefore, we deliberately implement multiple distinct baselines for the same PHY action to demonstrate that WiFo-M$^2$ serves as a universal, paradigm-agnostic performance booster capable of enhancing heterogeneous algorithmic frameworks.}

 The testing dataset is further divided into a training set and a validation set with a ratio of $4:1$, referred to as the T-T dataset and the T-V dataset, respectively.
 Note that in all subsequent experiments, the existing schemes are trained on T-T dataset and their performance is evaluated on T-V dataset.
 During this process, the weight of the WiFo-M$^2$ remains \textbf{frozen}, and only the existing schemes and the adapter module are \textbf{trained}.